Humanism: Your Guide To Humanistic Learning Theory

 Social learning comes with vast benefits.
 Your learners can naturally gain and retain knowledge through interaction and collaboration.
 This unstructured approach is a perfect match for humanistic learning that emphasises learner choice.

-Increase Engagement and Motivation
+2. Increase Engagement and Motivation

 Gamification helps you to increase learner engagement and motivation

-Your learners can see how close they are to achieving their learning objectives and monitor progress against those goals.
+After all, your learners can see how close they are to achieving their learning objectives and monitor progress against those goals.
 It’s powerfully motivating for your learners to see that, little by little, they are becoming the person they want to be.

-Offer Content For All Training Needs
+3. Offer Content For All Training Needs

-One of the key assumptions of humanistic learning theory focuses on individualism.
-People should be studied as individuals.
-They should also be provided with a vast array of learning opportunities to ensure they can take full authority over their learning.
+At it’s core, humanistic learning theory champions individualism.
+Everyone is unique and should be treated differently.
+They should also be offered a vast array of learning opportunities to ensure they can take full control over the experience.

 Similarly, humanistic learning theory doesn’t believe in set curricula or structured learning.
 This means that your learning programme needs to cater to various learning needs as flexibly as possible.